Skip to main content

 Once the image is complete and is dry to the touch, create a clay dam that works as a mold box for the casting slip to be poured and firmed up to create the clay print.
 To make this clay dam, roll out a clay slab approximately 3/8 of an inch thick and cut into 1″ strips.

-Apply Slip to Dams
+Apply Slip to Clay Dam

 Apply slip to the adhering edge by brush casting slip (same as you’re going to use to pour the image) onto the edge of the clay strip.

-Build Dam
+Build a Clay Dam

 Make the wall around the slab by attaching it to the surface of the plaster slab around the image.

-Finished Dam
+Finished dam.

 Pour casting slip over the image to desired thickness.
 Start at one end and work your way over to the other side.
 If the casting slip is thin, it will level out on its own.
 If the casting slip is a little thick, you’ll need to level it out with a spreader.